jverzani/GoogleCharts.jl/README.md

 surfaceplot((x,y) -> x^2 + y^2, linspace(0,1,20), linspace(0,2,20))
 ```

-The above does not seem to work in many browsers and does not work reliably in `IJulia` (only success has been with Chrome and that is being deprecated).
+The above does not seem to work in many browsers and does not work reliably in `IJulia` (only success has been with Chrome).

 ### TODO